-Escabeche is a dish popular in Philippines made with marinated large fish or meat cooked with vinegar, onion, garlic, ginger, carrot, bell pepper, soy sauce, brown sugar and slurry.
+Escabeche is a Filipino fish dish, where large fish is cooked in a sauce made with vinegar, onion, garlic, ginger, carrot, bell pepper, soy sauce, brown sugar and slurry.
 Escabeche is a common centrepiece for a lot of fiestas and holiday celebrations.
 The more expensive and larger your fish is, the more bongga is your celebration.
 If you’re planning to have one, here is a scrumptious recipe for you.

 Lechon had been our centrepiece for a lot of our family celebrations.
 Since we got conscious on cholesterol and fat levels due to our ageing family members, we started using fish escabeche instead.
 It was a healthier option and still brought joy to our dining table.

 Escabeche is a popular dish worldwide.
 Some of the countries which includes escabeche in their cuisine are Spain, France and Portugal.
 But it was known the the word escabeche is of Persian origin.
 The original escabeche is a colourful and tangy dish wherein meat is marinated and cooked in vinegar and spices.